pebble-dev/rebble-help/_topic/appstore-submission.md

 # Screenshots

-Next, you'll be asked to submit screenshots of your app or face.
+Next you'll be asked to submit screenshots of your app or face.
 This is what is displayed on the watch in the appstore.
 You must submit at least 1 screenshot.